alkhrom/Git-demo2/index.md

 UTF-8 is an undeniable winner of the race among Unicode encoding schemes when it comes to memory saving and  reverse compatibility with ASCII simply due to the encoding rule#1, which rules:
  - Use one byte for points in the range from 0 to 127 (decimal) like this:
 	0x00000000 to 0x0000007F: 0xxxxxxx
-> It is easy to see this is nothing else but the good old one-byte ASCII, so users within Latin alphabet domain would not even notice the difference.
+> It is easy to see this is nothing else but the good old one-byte ASCII, so legacy software that knows nothing about Unicode would not even notice the difference.

 As for the code points above 128 (dec), the UTF-8 rules to actually use as many bytes as needed (so it is a variable-width encoding) according to the scheme below: